mricon/b4/docs/contributor/prep.rst

   And, to show all values for the current branch::

       b4 prep --show-info

+``--cleanup [BRANCHNAME]`` **(v0.13+)**
+  Archive and delete obsolete prep-managed branches and all git objects related to them (such as sent tags).
+Run without parameters to list all known prep-managed branches in the repository.
+Rerun with the branch name to create an archival tarball with all patches, covers, and tracking information, and then delete all git objects related to that series from the local repository.

 ``-n NEW_SERIES_NAME, --new NEW_SERIES_NAME``
   Creates a new branch to start work on a new patch series.